bhrigu123/moin-2.0-beta/README.txt

 In general, please make sure that documentation you read on the wiki or somewhere else on the web is written for the moin version you are using.

-For support, please try the documentation, the homepage, the irc channel and the mailing list before contacting the MoinMoin authors directly.

 If you have trouble with apache (or other webserver) configuration, please try reading the web server's documentation.
 Same thing applies for any other